ravi-hash/ravi-hash/README.md

 ###

-<h1 align="center">Hi there👋!
-My name is RAVI and i'm passionate and driven individual with a deep love for the world of Machine Learning  and Artificial Intelligence.</h1>
+<h3 align="left">Hi there👋!
+My name is RAVI and i'm passionate and driven individual with a deep love for the world of Machine Learning  and Artificial Intelligence.</h3>

 ###